Sign up now for FREE to read our insider reviews in full Sign Up Now

 She initially rebuffed the invitation to apply as Master, so the College asked Mrs Moelwyn-Hughes ‘theoretically’ what she would have done if she took the job.
 ‘Academic ambition’ and ‘access’ were her responses – and when Marlborough agreed to wholeheartedly back her suggestions if she accepted the role, she couldn’t refuse.
 One of Mrs Moelwyn-Hughes’ greatest pleasures, she told us, is overhearing pupils talking about their lessons or discussing a topic they have been learning rather than just chatting about when’s the best time to get changed for sport.

 No two ways about it: Marlborough College is a popular place and parents will have to be on the ball.
 You can put your name down five years ahead of entry – and although there are a small number of places available for anyone who has left it until their child is in Year 7 or 8 before applying, the main bulk of the incoming cohort is assessed and places offered in Year 6.
 Open days often attract over 100 families, so visit early.
 It’s also possible to book a second, more exclusive tour at a later date (don’t be daunted by the size of the school).
-And make sure your child is well endorsed by their current school; a significant part of the process rests on the prep head’s reference.
+And make sure your child is well endorsed by their current school; a significant part of the process rests on the previous head’s reference.

 Prospective pupils sit a handful of assessments (they’re designed to spot tutoring, so don’t do it) and the ISEB pre-test, before two interviews.
 CE is used only for setting purposes.
 The academic ante has certainly been upped, but Marlborough is looking for character and all-rounders rather than academic whizz-kids.
 Currently more boys than girls start at 13+ due to space in the boarding houses, but another 40 or so join in sixth form, evening out the numbers.
 There are plenty of scholarships (which entitle the bearer access to the scholarship programme rather than any fee remission), as well as the aforementioned, impressively burgeoning bursary programme.
+A strong collaboration with Swindon Academy sees several pupils joining Marlborough, and the Academy’s grammar stream is supported by the College through teaching and sharing resources.
+Academy pupils can even have overnight stays.
+‘It’s a proper partnership where both schools are learning from each other,’ says Mrs Moelwyn-Hughes.

-Academics and destinations
+Academics and university destinations

 GCSEs are wide-ranging, including a choice from six languages (which are all sampled as part of a half-termly carousel in Year 9).
 And then it’s A-levels all the way, with a whopping 29 to choose from and no restrictive subject-block limitations.
 Most students do three A-levels and an EPQ, with subjects ranging from the design and build of a backyard BMX track to mulling over whether the UK will thrive after Brexit.